 Students are encouraged to study in groups to prepare for tests.
 However, "group effort" is definitely not permitted when taking exams!
 This will result in an automatic zero on a test.
 Two such occurrences will result in an F in the course.
 Proper Course Behavior: All of these rules are standard and are based on common courtesy, respect, and honesty.

 - 1) Students will refrain from behavior in the classroom that intentionally or unintentionally disrupts the learning process and, thus, impedes the mission of the university.
 Cellular telephones, pagers and ALL other electronic equipment must be turned off before class begins.
 Students are prohibited from eating or drinking in class, using tobacco products, making offensive remarks, reading newspapers, sleeping, talking at inappropriate times, wearing inappropriate clothing, or engaging in any other form of distraction.
 In appropriate behavior in the classroom shall result in a directive to leave class.
-Students who are especially disruptive also may be reported to the Dean of Students for disciplinary action in accordance with university policy. - 2) Come to class on time-there is no reason to be late to class on a frequent basis.
-Habitual tardiness (more than 3 times) will result in 3 points deducted per tardy. - 3) Remain in class until it finished.
-Leaving early will count as an absence unless you have cleared it with me or unless it is an emergency. - 4) Again, do not bring food or drink into the class - 5) Hats must be removed and put away during exams.

-- 6) During tests, cell phones and any other equipment capable of receiving, recording and/or transmitting information, must be put away in a book bag or purse.
-(In short, it must not be readily accessible or accessed during an exam.) - 7) You CANNOT LEAVE THE ROOM DURNING AN EXAM. - 8) If a student is late for an exam, 1 percentage point will be deducted from the final grade for each minute that the student is late to class.
-If the student decides that too many points will be deducted for their lateness, then they may take the test during the last week of classes without any points being deducted for their previous lateness.
+Students who are especially disruptive also may be reported to the Dean of Students for disciplinary action in accordance with university policy. - 2) Please come to class on time-there is no reason to be late to class on a frequent basis - 3) Please remain in class until it is finished.
+Leaving early will count as an absence unless you have cleared it with me or unless it is an emergency. - 4) Again, do not bring food or drink into the class - 5) Hats must be removed and put away during exams. - 6) During tests, cell phones and any other equipment capable of receiving, recording and/or transmitting information, must be put away in a book bag or purse.
+(In short, it must not be readily accessible or accessed during an exam.) - 7) DO NOT LEAVE THE ROOM DURNING AN EXAM.
+If this happens, the test will be taken up.